DataDog/datadog-ci/src/commands/synthetics/README.md

   ]
 }
 ```
+**Note**: The `config` field from the global configuration file is deprecated in favor of `testOverrides`.

 The `<TEST_PUBLIC_ID>` can be either the identifier of the test found in the URL of a test details page (for example, for `https://app.datadoghq.com/synthetics/details/abc-def-ghi`, it would be `abc-def-ghi`) or the full URL to the details page (for example, directly `https://app.datadoghq.com/synthetics/details/abc-def-ghi`).

-All options under the `config` key are optional and allow overriding of the test configuration as stored in Datadog.
+All options under the `testOverrides` key are optional and allow overriding of the test configuration as stored in Datadog.

 | Options                            | Type             | Definition                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |
 | ---------------------------------- | ---------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |